tsaekao/npm-demo/README.md

 ## Dynamic Classes

 This is an advanced use of the RTV.js library.
-I recommend you read through the [Getting Started](#getting-started) guide or the [Verification](#verification) example first.
+I recommend you read through the [Getting Started](#getting-started) guide or the [Verifications](#verifications) example first.

 Let's suppose we have the following [shape](https://gitlab.com/stefcameron/rtvjs/blob/master/API.md#rtvref.types.shape_descriptor) that describes a simple note: